Azure/azure-sdk-for-python/sdk/postgresqlflexibleservers/azure-mgmt-postgresqlflexibleservers/README.md

 _Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started
+This library is used to provision an Azure Database for PostgreSQL flexible server instance, multiple servers, or multiple databases on a server.

 ### Prerequisites